 Here is a summary of prices of homes:

-- $1m will get you a three-bedroom house close to Kendall Square.
+- $1 Million allows one to purchase a three-bedroom house close to Kendall Square.

-- $3m will get you a four-bedroom house in Cambridgeport.
+- $3 Million will get you a four-bedroom house in Cambridgeport.

 Types of Cambridge MA Apartments